Momentum-Team-9/momentum-team-9.github.io/code_exercises/py-list-comprehensions.md

 ### exercise 2

-Rewrite your `remove_from_list function` from yesterday to use a list comprehension to remove the item.
+Rewrite your `remove_from_list function` to use a list comprehension to remove the item.

+The `remove_from_list` function should take a list of items and an item to remove from that list, and return a new list that contains everything from the original list except for that item.
+It should remove every occurrence of the item in the list (if it appears more than once).

 ### exercise 3